 But the way the routes cross Siberia and arrive at their final destination are different.
 They go by different names.
 Here are the main 3 routes:

-This is the oldest route and the main name people refer to when travelling by train from Russia.
+The Trans Siberian Railway is the oldest route and the main name people refer to when travelling by train from Russia.
 Is connects Moscow with Vladivostok, all the way in the east of Siberia.

 If you go any further east, you’ll fall of the map.
 It takes the train 6 nights to reach this port at the Pacific and you can add 9,259 km or 5,752 miles to your travel journal.

-Trans-Mongolian Express (green line)
+Trans Mongolian Express (green line)

 The most interesting and popular route takes you through Mongolia and ends in Beijing.
 It also takes 6 nights if you go direct, but Mongolia is a must stop if you’re taking this route.